Occidental Petroleum CEO: 'We support the direct regulation of methane'

+Update April 28, 5:24 p.m.
+ET: The US Senate has voted 52-42 to reinstate regulations on methane emissions, a harmful greenhouse gas that traps 84 times more atmospheric heat than carbon dioxide.
+The Senate voted on a Congressional Review Act resolution led by senators Martin Heinrich (D-NM), Angus King (I-ME), and Ed Markey (D-MA).
+Or, as King put it, “a repeal of a repeal.”

+This is a hugely impactful decision that should result in immediate emissions reduction in the US.

-The US Senate is considering a Congressional Review Act bill to reimpose regulations of methane release.
-A number of Big Oil and Gas companies support the regulations, and Occidental Petroleum stated its support today to senators.
+A number of Big Oil and Gas companies support the regulations, and Occidental Petroleum stated its support yesterday to senators.
 Here’s why.

 Methane regulation